-13. Part IV of the Principal Act is further amended as follows :-
+13. Part IV of the Principal Act is further amended as follows:-

-- (a) Section ninety-nine : After the word "same" insert the words "whether such person is thereby put in fear or not". - (b) Section one hundred and twenty-four is repealed and the following is substituted therefor:-
+- (a) Section ninety-nine: Omit the words "with intent to steal the same" and substitute therefor the words "without reasonable cause and whether such person is thereby put in fear or not". - (b) Section one hundred and twenty-four is repealed and the following is substituted therefor:-